Rome.us

 Constantine the Great

-Constantine I or Constantine the Great was a Roman emperor from 306 to 337 AD.
+Constantine I, or Constantine the Great, was a Roman emperor from 306 to 337 AD.
 Diocletian’s previous emperor decided to split the empire into two parts since it was too large to be ruled by one person, creating a tetrarchy or the rule of four.
-Diocletian ruled the east from Nicomedia as an “Augustus,” with Galerius as his “caesar.”
+Diocletian ruled the east from Nicomedia as an “Augustus,” with Galerius as his “Caesar.”
 Maximian and Constantius the Pale ruled the west.

 Contents

-• 1 Early Life
+• Early Life

-• 1.1 Race for Power
+• Race for Power

-• 2 The Battle of Milvian Bridge
+• The Battle of Milvian Bridge

-• 3 Emperor
+• Emperor Constantine the Great

-• 4 Byzantium
+• Byzantium

-• 5 Christians
+• Christians

-• 6 Interesting Facts
+• Interesting Facts

 Early Life

 Constantine, Gaius Flavius Valerius Constantinus, was born at Naissus in today’s Serbia from 272 to 285 AD.
-His father was a military commander and the caesar of the west, so Constantine lived his life in the imperial court with a later rise in ranking as a staff officer for Diocletian.
-All people who surrounded Constantine thought about him as a person with endless energy.
+His father was a military commander and the caesar of the West, so Constantine lived his life in the imperial court with a later rise in ranking as a staff officer for Diocletian.
+All the people who surrounded Constantine thought about him as a person with endless energy.

 After his father’s death, Constantine continued to build a reputation as a person able to make strong decisions in a fast way, and in 307, he attacked the Franks.
 There, he killed two Frankish kings by throwing them to beasts in the amphitheater at Trier.
 He gained the respect of the army, and they started to trust him.